In the UK, Easter is one of the major festivals of the year. It is full of customs, folklore and food.

-Whilst it is commonly seen as a Christian festival, with the death or Jesus, and his rising from the dead, it is believed that Easter itself has its beginnings long before Christianity arrived in the UK.
-Indeed, it is thought the name Easter actually comes from the Anglo-Saxon goddess of dawn and spring, Eostre.
+Whilst it is commonly seen as a Christian festival, associated with the death of Jesus and his rising from the dead, it is believed that Easter actually had its beginnings long before Christianity arrived in the UK.
+Indeed, it is thought the name Easter actually comes from the Anglo-Saxon goddess of dawn and spring Eostre.

 Easter marks the end of winter, and the end of Lent, which in the Christian calendar is a time of prayer and fasting.
 Therefore, Easter is a time of fun and celebration.
 The Friday before Easter Sunday is known as Good Friday, and the Monday following is Easter Monday.
 Both are public holidays, so people get a nice long weekend.

 The Thursday before Easter is known as Maundy Thursday in the UK.
 It is believed this was the day of the Last Supper, where Jesus commanded his followers to “Love one another as I have loved you.”
-The word Maundy comes from the French “mande,” which translates roughly as “command,” or “mandate.”
+The word Maundy comes from the French “mande,” which translates roughly as “command” or “mandate.”

 Strangely, the bunny as an Easter symbol seems to have it's origins in Germany, where it was first mentioned in German writings in the 16th Century.
-The first edible Easter bunnies appeared in Germany during the early 1800s, they were made of pastry and sugar.
-In the UK children believe that if they are good the "Easter Bunny " will leave (chocolate) eggs for them.
+The first edible Easter bunnies appeared in Germany during the early 1800s, and they were made of pastry and sugar.
+In the UK, children believe that if they are good the Easter Bunny will leave (chocolate) eggs for them.

 Easter in Manchester and the North West of England

-With a lot of liberties taken with the story, ending up very far from the accepted “real” story!
+With a lot of telling and retelling of the story, many plays end up very far from the accepted 'real' story.
 Indeed, more often than not, they end up as a comedy!
 These plays are notorious for being not just outdoors but wandering all over the town.
-They are not fixed in one location, with the players taking advantage of local shops and scenery to help with the play!
+They are not fixed in one location, and players take advantage of local shops and scenery to help with the play.